Abelaj50/Threaded-A-Star-15-Puzzle/README.md

 # Threaded-A-Star-15-Puzzle
-Classic game of 15 Puzzle with threaded AI path finding using the A-Star search algorithm.
+Classic game of 15 Puzzle with threaded AI path finding using the A-Star search algorithm and two heuristics, the Misplaced Tiles and Manhattan Distance heuristics.
 CS 342 Project 4, UIC Spring 2021.

 ## Table of contents
 * [General Info](#general-info)